gorgonia/gorgonia.github.io/README.md

 Thie repository contains the sources and the website of gorgonia.org.

-The website is hosted in the `public/` subdirectory
+The website is hosted in the root dir and the sources in the `./src` subdirectory

 ## How to contribute: